dynafa/varroa_mite_detector/README.md

 So the big question is am I any closer to detecting varroa mite?
 Yes, however for proper application, significant improvements need to be achieved, as outlined in the above paragraphs.
 Most importantly, this project has given me an opportunity to explore the process of retraining upon existing, proven object detection models, which is vastly more computationally efficient than training from scratch.

-Examples of good detection on bees themselves - lots of these
+Examples of good detection on bees themselves -  tends to work better when a single bee is present, multi-bees create too much complexity and generally result in poor outputs.

 ![example1](images/1.jpg)
 ![example2](images/all-data-0.jpg)